We're excited to partner with AWS Distro for OpenTelemetry.Learn more

 Using metrics, events, logging, and tracing (MELT) to practice observability, OpenTelemetry is able to provide developers and site reliability engineers with a more complete impression of app performance than was previously provided by basic monitoring.

 Observability helps achieve business objectives

 With observability, the goal is to enable developers, security analysts, and product managers to better understand and fix problems in the app (reliability, security, etc.) and supporting infrastructure and services that could have a negative impact on the business.

 The telemetry data can be used to ascertain if the system is operating as it should be or to reveal the threat of a potential intrusion or attempted DDoS attack.

 Having this watchful eye over the system at all times means that issues can be flagged instantly and addressed before any disruption in service is caused.

 Before OpenTelemetry, there wasn't a centralized and flexible observability solution.
 IT professionals had to stick with specific vendors and backends.

-OpenTelemetry aims to address this challenge by providing a standardized format for the collection of telemetry data in order to improve observability, enabling developers to effectively manage and debug issues.
+OpenTelemetry aims to address this challenge by providing a standardized format for the collection of telemetry data in order to improve observability, enabling technologists to effectively identify and resolve availability and performance issues.

 OpenTelemetry's automatic instrumentation agents can also collect telemetry from some apps without requiring any code changes.
 All of the collected data can then be sent to a backend of the developer's choice with no specific vendor requirements.